powsybl/powsybl-core/docs/simulation/security/optimizable_remedial_action/readme.md

 The optimizer will choose the optimal set point of the actions.

-This means that we need a new object to represent the operator strategy not yet optimized "OptimizableOperatorStrategy".
+This means that we need a new object to represent the operator strategy not yet optimized "OptimizableRemedialAction".

 ### Examples